bwat47/joplin-copy-as-html/README.md

 - Preserve heading characters `(## TEST)`
 If enabled, `## TEST` will remain as-is in plain text output.

+- Preserve strikethrough characters (~~TEST~~)
+If enabled, ~~TEST~~ will remain as-is in plain text output.

+- Preserve horizontal rule (---)
+If enabled, horizontal rules will be preserved as --- in plain text output.

 - Preserve highlight characters `(==TEST==)`
 If enabled, `==TEST==` will remain as-is in plain text output.

 - Preserve insert characters `(++TEST++)`
 If enabled, `++TEST++` will remain as-is in plain text output.

-As of version 1.0.15, the following options are provided for external hyperlinks (only impacts markdown links containing http/https URL):
+The following options are provided for external hyperlinks (only impacts markdown links containing http/https URL):

 - Title - Displays link title only (default).